 It is of course quite natural to experience the wildlife on a safari.
 We have selected the best safaris in Namibia, which you can book with us immediately.
-And whether you book your safari from here or during your trip to Namibia, there are many different types to choose from - for instance morning safari, night safari or perhaps a trekking safari (if you dare!).
-For example, Namib-Naukluft National Park offers the opportunity to experience its fascinating nature at night.
+And whether you book your safari from our website or with one of our travel experts, there are many different types to choose from - for instance morning safari, night safari or perhaps a trekking safari (if you dare!) or an overland truck safari adventure!

 The Skeleton Coast and Cape Cross Bay